mike-sorokin/extreme-startup/README.md

 ```
 The server should be live on localhost.
 ### Manual
-Run this if you don't want to install Docker (for whatever reason).
+Run this if you don't want to install Docker

+Make sure there is a MongoDB daemon running on 27017.

 ```
 # Starting from project root folder
 # Build static files